 “Mum, you know why,” Rohit said, using a scrap of roti to mop the last of the gati ki sabji before folding it into his mouth.
 He explained as he chewed, “It’s good work.
 In a few years, I might even be able to apply for citizenship.
 And until then, I can send money back to you and Papa.”

-She grunted, pressed the heel of her right hand to her forehead in disapproval, and called out to her husband, “dekho kasi baat ker ra--” A fit of coughing interrupted her; they all waited while it took its course.
+She grunted, pressed the heel of her right hand to her forehead in disapproval, and called out to her husband, “dekho kasi baat ker ra—” A fit of coughing interrupted her; they all waited while it took its course.
 When she turned back to Rohit, her eyes were wet and bloodshot, her shoulders slumped.
 He considered admonishing them for not replacing their air filters on schedule, nor wearing the personal air cleaners he’d bought them, but he knew they’d say the same thing they always did.
 It was fine.
 Everyone breathed it.
 And besides, how could they go out in their personal filters when Dr. Suda, their neighbor of forty-three years, and Ms. Nancy, her mother’s walking buddy, could not afford to do the same?

 “Your mother is right, beta.
 This is foolishness.
-We don’t need money--we are quite comfortable.
+We don’t need money—we are quite comfortable.
 And we will always help you.
 We live in the land of opportunity.”
 His father squinted at him, and Rohit wondered why the man couldn’t see that the brightest had fled across oceans while the rest of his generation camped in their childhood bedrooms, lost in screens.
 Couldn’t he smell the coal plants burning the air while the last forests were razed for export?
 Couldn’t he see that the people had divided into two, and decades of tug-of-war had left the country sinking while the modern world rose around it?

 Rohit looked up from the smeared remains of his meal.
 “Papa, there’s nothing here for me.
 You’ve seen me try.
-It’s different for you, you were grandfathered into your jobs.
+It’s different for you two—you were grandfathered into your jobs.
 I can live off the dividend, but what life is that?”